 Over the years I have written and updated the notes I use when running Callers' Workshops.
 Please bear in mind that these are not intended as a printed training manual; they were written to be spoken out loud.
 You will also find some repetition here, which is no bad thing; people don't usually take something in the first time they hear it.

 Let me also make it clear that other people may disagree with some of the points I make, and I'm certainly not saying that I'm right and they're wrong — calling isn't like that.
 Also these notes were written for calling events in England; if you call in another country you may well see things differently.
 I just thought that since I'd done all the work I might as well make it available to the world.
 Of course, that doesn't mean you no longer need to book me to run Callers' Workshops!
-What you don't get from this website, is my feedback on your calling.
+What you don't get from this website is my spontaneous wit and (perhaps more important) my feedback on your calling.

 It's up to the group sponsoring the event to decide how much they want.
 A single-session workshop will basically just involve talking and maybe a short demonstration.
 A longer workshop will involve some dancing, with a chance for anyone to call.
 My preference is for two sessions, maybe on two consecutive Sunday afternoons.
 That means I can talk and discuss things on the first session, to give the participants something to go away and think about and practise.
 In the second session I give people the chance to calling a dance, with the option of on-the-spot feedback.
 No-one is forced to call, and it's up to you whether you want comments on your performance or just want a chance to call a dance to reasonable dancers in a friendly atmosphere.
 I'll be giving my own ideas; if you disagree, or have questions, please break in and make your own points at any time.